 | Written by Ronnie |

-With this in mind, I am starting a new series called 'Family adventures.'
-The idea is to share images from these outings, along with a bit of information about the places we explore, what we and the boys thought about our experience, and a couple of tips for other families who are considering a visit.
-I also plan to share my thoughts about my images—the light on the day, the camera settings, and how easy or difficult it was to capture and document the experience...
+The idea for this series is to share images from our family outings, along with a bit of information about the places we explore, what we (and the boys) thought about our experience, and a couple of tips for other families who are considering a visit.
+I also plan to share my thoughts about my images—the light on the day, the camera settings, and how easy or difficult it was to capture and document the experience.

 * * *